 Performing arts has different phraseology, different emphases than visual arts.
 I have learned over the past several years how even a fraction of an inch in the foot, or a fingertip position makes a great deal of difference in ballet if the vocabulary and syntax of the art are to be correct.
-In photography we have a somewhat different vocabulary.
+In photography, we have a somewhat different vocabulary.
 Whereas ballet is a three-dimensional art, photography is two-dimensional.
 Where ballet, like many other performing arts, is fleeting, photography is more permanent.
 So, it has been a great experience for me to work on a special project with the Festival Ballet Providence dancer Vilia Putrius and to photograph altogether 12 dancers over the course of more than one year.
 We took the first group of photographs on June 12, 2013, and the last, on 7/31/2014.
 After 2,000+ photographs and almost that many hours of selecting, editing, and making them ready to print I am very pleased to present the Ballet Off Stage collection which will be unveiled on October 5, 2014, at the Festival Ballet Providence studios at 825 Hope Street in Providence.
 This is the result of collaboration between dance and photography.
 Read on …

 In addition to meeting the collaborative team, you will also have the unique opportunity to witness these talented artists at work, by watching an open class and rehearsal by the FBP company dancers.
 The evening also features complimentary food from five acclaimed local restaurants, Aspire, B. Pinelli’s Simply Italian, Camille’s, Circe, Mill’s Tavern, as well as wine pairings courtesy of Rhode Island Distributing.